 I am sure you have taken some time to train your salespeople on selling via “Zoom” and have adjusted the messaging if required.
 Research shows that training is 4X more effective if followed up with coaching.

-Assuming your salespeople are selling virtually, nothing is stopping you from joining them on a sales call or multiple sales calls.
+Assuming your salespeople are selling virtually, nothing stops you from joining them on a sales call or multiple sales calls.
 This is an excellent opportunity to see your customers, help your salespeople and observe how they are selling.

-By following a Focused Sales Coaching methodology, you can then key in on the one area that the sales rep is committed to improving and effectively coach them.
+By following a Focused Sales Coaching methodology, you can focus on the one area that the sales rep is committed to improving and effectively coaching them.

 Management cadence is a fancy word for regularly scheduled review meetings.
 This includes weekly, monthly and quarterly review meetings.

 The importance of these regular accountability meetings, if done correctly, is that it helps keep your salespeople focused, proactive and accountable to results.

 If you need to get your sales back on track, establishing a regular cadence and following a simple and defined review process is more critical than ever to close the sales gap.

 3. Develop a Winning Mindset